txm676/NEA_SADs/README.md

 # NEA_SADs
 Code for the paper: Systematic variation in North American tree species abundance distributions along macroecological climatic gradients  (Global Ecol Biogeogr)

+The code works with Version 2.4.3 of the Gambin package.
+As such, it is necessary to install this previous version prior to running the code.

 This repository hosts the code associated with the following publication:

 Matthews TJ, Sadler JP, Kubota Y, Woodall CW, Pugh TAM.
 Systematic variation in North American tree species abundance distributions along macroecological climatic gradients.
 Global Ecol Biogeogr.
 2019;00:1–11. https://doi.org/10.1111/geb.12879